Wail-Mohammed/RISE-EDU/README.md

 - Waitlists are implemented but are not currently promoting the next person in the waitlist position to move up a spot when someone leaves the waitlist.
 - User profiles are currently not editable and can’t modify passwords by users.
 Only admins can set user information and can’t be changed.

+##### JUnit Testing:
+JUnit tests were written and executed for all primary classes in the system.
+All major methods passed successfully.
+The classes covered include:
+- SystemManager
+- DataManager
+- Server
+- Client
+- Message
+- MessageType
+- University
+- Student
+- Admin
+- User
+- Schedule
+- Report
+These tests ensured that core system functionalities—such as data loading and saving, client-server communication, message handling, course management, user operations, and reporting—operate correctly and consistently across the application

 ### File Overview:
 ```
 /app